- View the glossary in Spanish

 Certified Application Counselor (CAC): A type of enrollment assister trained to help you:

 CACs can provide information about various health plans but cannot tell you which health plan to choose.
 Their services are free.
 (See Enrollment Assister, Marketplace)

 COBRA (Consolidated Omnibus Budget Reconciliation Act): The Consolidated Omnibus Budget Reconciliation Act allows people who lose their jobs to continue their employer-sponsored insurance coverage for up to 18 months.

 Consumer Assistance Program (CAP): The programs in some states that help with problems or questions about health insurance.
 They can help you learn about your rights and file a complaint or appeal with your health plan.
 (See Appeal)

 Coinsurance: People with health insurance may have to pay for part of their health care services.
-Coinsurance is a fixed percentage of a health care service that you are responsible for paying for after you’ve reached your deductible.
+Coinsurance is a fixed percentage of a health care service that you are responsible for paying for after you’ve reached your insurance deductible.
 (See Deductible).

 For example, if your plan has a coinsurance requirement of 20% and a health service costs $100, your health insurance would pay $80 and you would pay the remaining $20 if you had reached your deductible.